Basics of Arrhythmias & Long QT Syndrome

 Long QT Syndrome

 Long QT syndrome refers to a condition in which there is an abnormally long QT interval on the electrocardiogram.
-It can be inherited ("congenital long QT") or induced by drugs or abnormal levels of the salts normally found in the blood, such as potassium and magnesium ("acquired long QT").
+It can be inherited ("congenital long QT") or acquired ("acquired long QT"), for example when it is induced by drugs or abnormal levels of the salts normally found in the blood, such as potassium and magnesium.
 The inherited form occurs due to abnormalities in certain proteins in the heart cells, and these protein abnormalities are in turn caused by abnormalities in the genes that produce those proteins.
-Some people, despite having a normal QT interval under usual conditions, may develop a prolonged QT and associated rhythm abnormalities (Torsades de pointes, see below) when taking certain medications; this tendency may also be inherited, and is the subject of our research effort.
+Most people, despite having a normal QT interval under usual conditions, may develop a prolonged QT and associated rhythm abnormalities (Torsades de pointes, see below) when taking certain medications; this tendency may also be inherited.
 A list of drugs that prolong the QT interval or cause Torsades de Pointes can be found on our site at View the QT Drugs List.

 Torsades de Pointes

 Torsades de pointes (TdP) is a syndrome of polymorphic ventricular arrhythmia occurring in the setting of marked prolongation of the electrocardiographic QT interval.
 It occurs in individuals with genetic mutations in genes that control the expression of ion channel proteins in the heart and is a frequent cause of sudden death in these individuals.
-TdP also occurs as a complication of drugs that prolong the QT interval by blockade of potassium channels.
+TdP also occurs as a complication of drugs that prolong the QT interval.

 Over 170 marketed drugs are known to prolong the QT interval and 49 of these are known to induce, in some individuals, torsades de pointes ventricular arrhythmia (see QT Drug List).
 Drug-induced torsades de pointes is a relatively rare event overall but can be as high as 2-3% with some drugs.1,2

 A great deal has been learned about the inherited long QT syndrome through the collection of data in an international registry.3-5 Far less is known about the drug-induced syndrome because of the infrequent nature of the occurrence and the absence of a comprehensive data base.
 Estimates report that only 1-10% of serious adverse reactions to drugs are ever reported to the Food and Drug Administration (FDA).